sara-nl/clouddocs/UvA-20170703/partA.markdown

 * You will receive the password from the workshop facilitators.
 * Hit the `Login` button.

+#### Switch to "user view"

+The interface supports several views and for this course, you shgould use the "user view".

+* Locate the *buddy* icon <i class="fa fa-user"></i> with your user name at the top-right corner of the screen and click it.
+* In the drop-down menu, move to *Views* and in that sub-menu select *user*.

 #### Change your password

 Once you login to the UI, it is a best practice to change the initial password.